pb2323/SafeHive/tasks/0001-prd-ai-security-sandbox.md

 - Log generation must not impact system performance

 ### Security Considerations
-- All AI models must run locally via Ollama (no external API calls)
+- All AI models must run locally via Ollama (no external API calls except MCP server)
 - Agent communications must be logged and monitored for security analysis
 - Agent memory and context must be isolated to prevent cross-agent data leakage
 - Synthetic data generation must use cryptographically secure random number generation
 - Configuration files must be validated to prevent injection attacks
 - Log files must be sanitized to prevent information leakage
 - Agent tool access must be restricted and monitored for security compliance
+- MCP server communications must be encrypted and authenticated for DoorDash integration
+- Live order mode must be clearly separated from testing mode to prevent accidental real orders

 ## Success Metrics